chavodon/Web-Programming-Assignment-2/README.md

   - TD
   - Form
   - Div
-  - a

  I also made use of various CSS style attributes such as text alighment,  adjusting the margin or padding of elements, making use of borders and adding backgroud images for the webpages.
+Also made a javascript function to make calculations from user input.